 However, the Galaxy S10 Plus pulled ahead in graphics testing, as it notched a great 3DMark Sling Shot Extreme score of 5,648 (on the OpenGL ES 3.1 test).
 That beats the iPhone XS (4,339), last year’s Galaxy S9 (4,634), the Pixel 3 XL (4,396) and OnePlus 6T (5,183).

 In our video editing test, which involves transcoding a 4K clip to 1080p and applying a filter in the Adobe Clips app, the Galaxy S10 Plus did just okay.
 It took the phone 2 minutes and 26 seconds to transcode the video, compared to just 39 seconds for the iPhone XS.
 The Galaxy S10 Plus did finish faster than other Android phones, though.
-It is important to note that a new video editing app is coming to the Galaxy S10 Plus soon in Adobe Premiere Rush that’s optimized for the phone.
+It is important to note that a new video editing app is now available for the Galaxy S10 Plus, and it's been optimized for Samsung's phone.

 The Galaxy S10 loaded the Asphalt 9 game in 7.95 seconds, compared to 7.08 seconds for the iPhone XS.
 But the Galaxy S10 was faster to load Mortal Kombat X at 11.3 seconds vs 12.87 seconds for the iPhone.